loydi/Useful-Cheat-Sheet-For-Linux/README.md

-# Linux Useful Cheet Sheet
+# Useful Cheet Sheet for Linux
 I'll share some usefuly command and script in this repo...